 #7.
 Live under the illusion that hacking is only for experts and requires complex coding knowledge

-If you think that hacking is limited to elite criminals with special coding knowledge and skills who are only interested in high profile targets … think again.
+If you think that website hacking is limited to elite criminals with special coding knowledge and skills who are only interested in high profile targets … think again.

 According to Verizon Enterprise’s 2013 Data Breach Investigation Report (PDF), 78% of successful security intrusions were simple to pull off.
 The study explains how these security attacks required little or no special skills or resources to pull off.
 Consider also that 75% of all attacks were opportunistic in nature, i.e. there was never a specific target, just an easy one.